 Test results of seasonal food surveillance project on mooncakes (second phase) all satisfactory

-The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department (FEHD) today (September 16) announced the results of a seasonal food surveillance project on mooncakes (second phase).
-The results of 163 samples tested were all satisfactory.
+The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department (FEHD) today (August 28) announced the results of a seasonal food surveillance project on mooncakes (second phase).
+The results of about 160 samples tested were all satisfactory.

-Chemical tests covered preservatives, antioxidants and mineral oil.
-Microbiological tests covered various pathogens.
+Chemical tests covered preservatives such as sulphur dioxide and sorbic acid, antioxidants and mineral oil.
+Microbiological tests covered pathogens such as Bacillus cereus, Clostridium perfringens, Salmonella and coagulase-positive staphylococci organisms.
 For nutrition content analyses (covering the contents of energy, protein, total fat, saturated fatty acids, trans fatty acids, carbohydrates, sodium and sugars), the samples were tested to see if they complied with the food labelling requirements.

 He advised people to refer to nutrition labels, particularly on the sugar, salt and fat contents, to make a healthier choice.
 People should avoid mooncake types with high levels of fat or sugar, i.e. containing more than 20 grams of total fat or more than 15g of sugar per 100g of food.
 As for reducing salt intake, people can choose low-sodium mooncake types, i.e. containing less than 120 milligrams of sodium per 100g of food.

 He said that people should consider their health conditions and consume mooncakes in an appropriate amount during the Mid-Autumn Festival.
 He advised people to share mooncakes with their family members and friends, as this not only enhances the festive atmosphere, but also allows them to taste mooncakes of different flavours and avoid overconsumption.

 Members of the public should heed the following points in the purchase, storage and consumption of mooncakes to prevent food-borne diseases: